Matimo Documentation

 - Commit Guidelines — Conventional commits standard

-- SDK Patterns — Usage patterns and best practices
+- SDK Patterns — SDK usage patterns and best practices

 - Factory pattern usage